-> Over the summer (2019) the Sacramento City Council approved funding for the Natomas Garden and Arts Center which will be located at the old Fire Station 15 Building along Truxel Road.
+In 2019 the Sacramento City Council approved funding for the Natomas Garden and Arts Center which will be located at the old Fire Station 15 Building along Truxel Road.
 The Garden and Arts Club has been meeting with Council member Jeff Harris regarding this project.
 Jeff Harris’ office is waiting for specific project staff to be assigned to this work.

 Below are photos of the Fire Station on Truxel Road, an aerial view, some rough sketches and a vision board.

 The Center will offer lectures, classes and workshops to help educate and enrich our community.
 Much of our work will be accomplished in and through the gardens which will surround the Center.